Our Research resources include:

 The Collection is located in the basement of the Library part of the College building (to the left of the main entrance on Booth Street West).
 It can be accessed using the staircase behind the Box Office or by the lift situated opposite the RNCM Library.
 Please note that outside advertised opening hours access is restricted.

-Research Guidance and Policy
+Good Research Conduct Policy

 The Royal Northern College of Music expects all members of staff and students to observe the highest ethical and professional standards in their research and to embed good practice in every aspect of their work, as outlined in the RNCM Good Research Conduct Policy.